rom-orlovich/my-trainees-management/README.md

 5. **Notifications System** - Notifications display for various user activities.
 6. **Users System** -
    - Multiple personal trainers able to log in and manage their business.
-   - Personal trainers can register new trainees to thier system and send them a email to sign up and create thier personal users to track their progress.
+   - Personal trainers can register new trainees to thier system and send them an email to sign up and create thier personal users to track their progress.
-   - Each user type has his role and different permission to access app rescources.
+   - Each user role has different permission to access app rescources.
    - Persistent login system based on rotate refresh token mechanism.

 ## Coming soon: